tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-sql-community-blogging.md

 A perfect example is a blog on using TRUNCATE\_ONLY.
 SHRINK and TRUNCATE\_ONLY are just bad.
 (Paul Randal ([Blog][5] | [Twitter][6]) [says so][7].)
 Very bad!
 Google TRUNCATE_ONLY log and you will find plenty of bad advice, unfortunately.
 The use of this option and action is really not a good thing to do on your SQL Servers.
 We do see a lot of blogs going out on the topic though, and complete step-by-step instructions on how to do it.
 If these blogs were placed under a technical review, the author may have gotten this reply:

-> _“Ted, I hate to say it but the blogs needs a lot of help in the technical realm.
+> _"Ted, I hate to say it but the blogs needs a lot of help in the technical realm.
 Your steps are perfect and solid for anyone to take and get a shrinkfile working.
 No doubt about that!
 The problem is, you don't say anything about why shrinkfile is not good and when to use it.
 Just says: do it!
 I could see how that might lead to a DBA putting a shrinkfile (or database) into a job and running it endlessly.
-I would definitely add a description of the action and emergencies where it really is only called on.”_
+I would definitely add a description of the action and emergencies where it really is only called on."_

 I can also honestly say that most of the SQL Community and bloggers we have would be polite and respectful in while doing a review like this.